UPDATE: As of April 1, 2022 the health pass and all other Covid related entry and travel restrictions for Costa Rica

 - Every traveler must complete a form with parents/legal guardian doing one for each child under 18.

 - The printed form displays information QR encoded (like a 2D barcode) so airlines, security, immigration, customs etc. can scan it for easy access to your history.

-The form is relatively simple asking for basic information including passport, contact, insurance, flights and health.
+The form is relatively simple asking for basic information including passport, contact, insurance OR vaccine, flights and health.
 The form can only be completed starting two days prior to arrival (for the first several months it was two days so you may see that outdated info in a lot of places).